JonathanMatthey/jonathanmatthey.com/_posts/2013-09-01-one-nike-playbook.markdown

 ---
-layout: post
+layout: post-narrow
-uid: nikecom
+uid: one-nike-playbook
-title:  "Welcome to Jekyll!"
+title:  "One Nike Playbook"
+worktype: Development
-date:   2013-09-11 09:35:01
+date:   2013-04-01 09:35:01
-categories: jekyll update
+categories: project
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!